7 Meaningful Ways to Show Love to Grandchildren

 If you enter any store during the month of January, you’d be hard pressed to miss the fact that Valentine’s Day is on the horizon.
-Retailers work hard to convince you to buy your loved ones a pink stuffed animal or a shirt with hearts on it to express how much they mean to you.
-And while we will never turn down a box of chocolates, there are plenty of ways to show someone you love them without spending money on gifts.
+Retailers work hard to convince you that to show love to your grandchildren you should buy them a pink stuffed animal or a shirt with hearts on it.
+And while those Valentine’s gifts for grandkids are adorable, there are more creative ways to show your love for your grandchildren—and they aren’t just for Valentine’s Day.

 • “I love how well you listen to your mama.”